PabloYepes27/CS50x/Problem_set_1/README.md

 You are expected to

+* submit nine problem sets and
-* submit almost two problems at the end
+* submit a final project.

 ---